 The proposed bill would amend current statutes regarding the rights of law enforcement officers during administrative investigations.
-Under the new provisions, employers would be required to provide relevant materials to the officer at least 24 hours before an interview, with specific exceptions outlined.
+Specifically, it would require employers to provide relevant materials to the officer at least 24 hours before an interview, with certain exceptions.
 These exceptions include situations where the officer waives the requirement, the employer determines an earlier interview is necessary to protect the integrity of the officer's statement, or if circumstances require the interview to occur within 24 hours after a major incident.
-Additionally, the bill clarifies that the law enforcement officer's representative may take notes during the interview, and these notes are not considered an official record.
+The bill also clarifies that the materials provided can be in various formats, including written, audio, or video.

 Statutes affected: